-If I could, I'd put a flashing neon on that item to get your attention!
-Visiting Canada in winter covered with snow is beautiful and I highly recommend, but you have to be very careful because it is very common to have more stringent winters, where temperatures fall drastically, coming to have thermal sensation Of-50C in some regions of the country .
+Visiting Canada in the Winter covered with snow is beautiful and I highly recommend it, but you most have to be very careful because it is very common to have more stringent winters, where temperatures fall drastically, coming to have -50C thermal sensation in some regions of the country.

-In the days when we were in the province of quebec, knowing the city of Quebec and after Montreal (which I will share the script in another post), there was extreme cold alert (this means, that it is not recommended to stay too long exposed on the street) in practically Every day of the trip, where the average temperature was de-38C.
+In the days when we were in the province of Quebec, knowing the city of Quebec and after Montreal (which I will share the itinerary in another post), there was extreme cold alert (it means, that it is not recommended to stay too long exposed on the street) in practically every day of the trip, where the average temperature was de-38C.

 And being very sincere… that cold hurt!
-It hurt my fingers, that even wearing snow-glove froze, my feet that even using snow boot froze, my face burned, the eyes burnt and reached the point of gluing my eyelid and I have to walk 3 blocks with an eye glued, for I could not take the hand of Lu Because my fingers were already frozen, can you imagine if I took my glove off?
+It hurt my fingers, that even wearing snow-glove froze, my feet that even using snow boot, my face burned, the eyes burnt and reached the point of gluing my eyelid and I have to walk 3 blocks with an eye glued, for I could not take the hand of the glove because my fingers were already frozen, can you imagine if I took my glove off?

 And why did all this happen?
 Because I had the accessories that couldn’t stand that temperature.
 So below I will give you some tips so you do not go through these problems.

-Layers: It is important to dress using the layers, which already commented in this video here and on the vlog of this trip (which is at the end of this post) I showed also how are the Layers.
-This helped me a lot to not feel cold in the trunk and legs, even at these extreme temperatures.
+Layers: It is important to dress using the layers, which already commented on the vlog of this trip (which is at the end of this post) I showed also how are the Layers.
+This helped me a loT to not feel cold in the trunk and legs, even at these extreme temperatures.